Laparoscopic Sleeve Gastrectomy Surgery

 procedure as a longer term repercussion.

-complained that the tiny part of the stomach left can "twist"
+complained that the tiny part of the stomach left can "twist",

-- Will probably need vitamin B12 shots
+- Will likely need vitamin B12 shots

 bleeding.